kittrz9/SDL_ProjectBase/README.md

 `animation.h` has stuff for really basic animation using texture rects<br>

+`resourceManager.h` lets you use a resource without constantly loading it into memory. currently only supports loading textures since that's all this kinda example uses, but it is easy to add support for other resource types.

 `main.c` is just the main function, pretty much just SDL initialization stuff and calling the game loop function, not really much reason to change it when just making games.<br>

 `renderer.h` has the pointers to the current SDL_Renderer and SDL_Window.
 This should be included when drawing to the screen.